ClaimingCookie5/apprenticeship_portfolio/README.md

 ![Development work flow diagram](images/orchestration_pipeline_development_flow.png) *I have removed some references to maintain privacy.*

+At the time of creating this diagram I went back and forward with a couple of people to gain a consensus on how the orchestration pipeline actually worked, and how services can be easily integrated. *(S21)*

 As this is a continual process I sent an email and an invite to a meeting twice a week, and a teams chat to answer any question they may have around integrating with our orchestration pipeline.
 The team that is integrating with our work is spread across multiple time zones, so the meeting is recorded to adjust for those that may not be able to make it.
 The Teams chat is a less formal, adhoc, place to ask/answer any questions.
 *(K19, S4)*